noisepy/NoisePy/tutorials/cloud/aws.md

 - AmazonECSTaskExecutionRolePolicy
 - AmazonS3FullAccess

+Once the role is created, one more permission is needed:
+- Go to: Permissions tab --> Add Permissions --> Create inline policy
+- Search for "batch"
+- Click on **Batch**
+- Select Read / Describe Jobs
+- Click Next
+- Add a poolicy name, e.g. "Describe_Batch_Jobs"
+- Click Create Policy

 Finally, go to the S3 bucket where you'll be writing the results of the jobs.
 Open the Permissions tab and add a statement to the bucket policy granting full access to the role you just created: